 The carousers are leaving now.
 I am only glad that Bassanio and Gratiano and Lorenzo are among them no more.
 They are off to Belmont, all three, where Bassanio will relax in the arms of his heiress.
 If I could pity a Christian, I might pity that lady.
 I doubt she has any idea what – or rather whom – her new husband enjoys in a city ready, men and women both, to lie with him for coin.
 My coin, I might add, borrowed time and time again before he found a certain merchant who gave him what he wanted at no cost.
 A moneylender knows everyone's secret vices, whether or not he wishes to.

 I do not light candles on Friday anymore.
 I could if I so desired; there's no one to spy on me.
 I dismissed my servants after my conversion, all but the one necessary to the maintenance of the house.
 Let them think it was Shylock's legendary thrift; but I truly could not endure servants who, whether Jewish or Christian, would revile me.
-Besides, I require a distraction of some kind, now that my trade is forbidden to me, even if it's only to clean and cook.
+Besides, I require a distraction of some kind, now that my trade is forbidden to me, even if 'tis only to clean and cook.
 I use little enough of the house these days regardless.
-I never have guests – I cannot not face my Jewish friends (not that I have many) and I'll be damned before I dine with a Christian.
+I never have guests – I cannot face my Jewish friends (not that I have many) and I'll be damned before I dine with a Christian.
 Though I expect that if the spirit as well as the letter of religious law is to be followed, according to either faith I am damned anyway.
 I might as well throw open my doors wide and welcome any man off the street into my house.

 No, the real reason I do not light the candles anymore is because I refuse to worship a God who seems to have forgotten me entirely.
 All my life, I have attempted to live by the laws of the Torah, and it has earned me nothing but a wife who died long before her time, a daughter who forsook both her heritage and me, and enough persecutors to populate a small town.
 Now I am condemned to practice the religion of those persecutors if I wish to continue living.
-I doubt I'ill find salvation or even comfort in simply lighting Shabbat candles.
+I doubt I'll find salvation or even comfort in simply lighting Shabbat candles.

 There's a fearsome racket outside.
 I dearly hope the carousers are not back; they give me a headache.
 (And if my sole servant, the lazy Ignazio, were here, he would no doubt point out that all things give me a headache).
 But this sound is more menacing than that which comes from those foolish noisemakers.
 Shouts and – I open my window and peer out to see nearly a score of men bearing torches under my window.
 One has a rope, I see, wound about his arm; others carry broken paving-stones or daggers.
 All are dressed in the peacock finery of the disgustingly wealthy, but rich men are no better than poor ones when the murderous fever of the mob takes over, as I plainly see it has now.
 Are they here for me?
 I spent the first few months after the trial hiding in my house, for fear of gangs like this one, sent to lynch a pretentious newly-converted former Jew.